Hierarchical Lattice Models of Hydrogen Bond Networks in Water: Construction of the Model

-$n_H$ is the total number of hydrogen bonds of the molecule.
-The $\delta_{`22a'}$ term accounts for the fact that locally tetrahedral configurations have larger volumes and the last term $\delta_{void}$ is to account for the cavities (empty spaces) in the liquid.
+where $n_H$ is the total number of hydrogen bonds of the molecule, and the Kronecker deltas $\delta_{i,`22a'}$ and $\delta_{i,void}$ term account for the fact that locally tetrahedral configurations and voids in the fluid (considered as units) have larger volumes.
 The rationale behind the functional form of the local volumes is that, firstly, tetrahedral molecules occupy higher volume than non-tetrahedral molecules, secondly, the volume increases with increasing $n_H$, and lastly, the void volume should reproduce the physical observation that the density of water decreases with $T$ at high temperature.
 The prefactors are arbitrary and do not have any qualitative effect on the results that we report later.